 4. Brown Discus

-The brown discus is a subspecies of the green discus and have a brown and green hue as well as sometimes a yellow and brown color.
+The brown discus is a subspecies of the green discus and has a brown and green hue as well as sometimes a yellow and brown color.
 They have almost transparent pectoral fins and display thin pelvic fins.

 5. Heckel Cross Discus

-Solid Color Varieties
+Solid Color Discus Fish Types

 6. White Butterfly Discus

 They display a blueish white color, with either red or orange eyes.
 Black lines can be seen on their face as well as yellow tints on the head and ends of fins.
-They are absolutely striking in an aquarium amongst other patterned discus, although they are plain, their white adds a welcomed dash of color.
+They are absolutely striking in an aquarium amongst other patterned discus.
+Although they are plain, their white adds a welcomed dash of color.

 7. Ghost Discus